-To embrace the principles of uBuntu that represent our humanity and community: kindness, empathy, sensitivity and caring.
+To embrace the principles of Ubuntu that represent our humanity and community, viz. kindness, empathy, sensitivity and caring.

-3. Student Centeredness
+3 Student Centeredness

-To provide high quality teaching and learning incorporating innovative strategies to address the distinct learning needs of our student.
+To provide high quality teaching, learning and assessment, incorporating innovative strategies to address the distinct learning needs of our students.